metuuu/youtube-scam-comment-cleaner/README.md

   Single "list comments" request uses `1 unit` and returns up to 100 comments.\
   When listing more than 100 comments, the list comment endpoint is called multiple times.
 - **Hiding comments (setModerationStatus)**\
   Hiding a comments uses `50 units`.
-You can hide max 200 comments with a single API key unless you request more quota from Google.
+TODO: Check what is the max quota when signed in with Oauth2?

 You can check your remaining quota from: https://console.cloud.google.com/apis/api/youtube.googleapis.com/quotas